 Alex asks at the beginning to speak first without interruption.

 Alex highlights the concerns about the psychiatrist.
-Next, Alex outlines consumer rights under the Mental Health Act, and that the service must follow this.
+Next, Alex outlines consumer rights under the Mental Health and Wellbeing Act, and that the service must follow this.
 Finally, Alex tells the nurse the reasons for wanting to change the psychiatrist.

 The nurse initially waited, then thanked Alex for raising the concerns.
 The nurse said that there were limited staff and that this was not possible.
 Alex reminded the nurse that the request was made to the clinical director and asked the nurse to provide the written policy if this was not possible.
 The nurse appeared uncertain and agreed to go away and talk to the clinical director for changes.